Client Education/Pet Library

 Going away for the weekend or an extended trip?
 Metropolitan Veterinary Hospital offers on-site cat boarding in our cat condos.
 We maintain a quiet, relaxing atmosphere for your cat while providing the highest quality of care.
 We provide bedding, toys, catnip, litter boxes & litter, and a high quality balanced dry food.
 If your cat has any belongings he/she is particularly fond of, you're welcome to bring that along as well (blanket, toys, special diet, etc.).
-If you have more than one cat, our condos can be opened up to each other to allow access to each other's rooms.
+If you have more than one cat, our condo boarding space can be opened up to allow for more room to roam during his/her stay.

 At Metropolitan Veterinary Hospital, we believe that prevention is the best medicine.
 We strive to prevent disease when possible and to detect treatable conditions early on, when treatment can be most effective and least costly.
 Annual exams are the foundation of a complete health care program.
 This is the time when we can review the medical history, discuss any ongoing concerns, and investigate any new developments.
 During the examination visit, we consult on routine care practices and provide owners with feeding, grooming and training advice, where appropriate.
 Additionally, annual exam visits are an excellent time to discuss the recent advances in vaccination practices and to develop a protocol appropriate for your pet.